imvignesh003/SpringBoot-AML/TO-DO.md

 - Scheduled discussions, forums, pages for each work
 - This site is awesome: https://book.io/book/beyond-good-and-evil/
   - Look at how they include AI-generated cover art based on the work -> very cool
+- I found this site now which is basically the book version of my goal: https://openlibrary.org
+  - I intend to try to start with something like this, but improve on it
+    - Discussions groups, etc.